 Existing website data is often overlooked but a super important foundation of the keyword research process if your website already exists.
-You can use tools such as Google Analytics, Google Search Console, Google Ads, or Bing Ads.
+You can use tools such as Google Analytics, Google Search Console, Google Ads, or Microsoft Advertising.

-Marketing Miner offers an Extractors feature that collects data from some of these tools.
+Marketing Miner offers also an Extractors feature.
+It helps collect data from most of these tools.
 In particular, you can gain insights from Google Analytics and Google Search Console.
 To try this tool, navigate to the Extractors section (the right menu), select platform, source of data, and click the Get Data button.

 - Google Analytics